Lovely title right?

 To us it makes sense.
 Why would we eat foods full of fiber that are literally just tearing up our insides as it moves through our colon?
 If you have an inflamed colon from whatever reason (diet, stress, drugs, etc) eating fiber can sometimes make it worse.

-As we mentioned we’re looking forward in read more about fiber in the Fibre Menace book.
+As we mentioned we’re looking forward to reading more about fiber in the Fibre Menace book.
 If you suffer from any type of digestive issue do your research and experiment on yourself.
 Take the time to eat more simple meals.
 Let your body heal.
 Then over time you can add certain fiber rich foods back.

 Learn from us – don’t do extremes.
 Small changes.

-One last thing, there are other factors that can cause constipation like stress, not going when you have the urge, improper alignment (we love our squatty potty), plus other things like medications and all.
+One last thing, there are other factors that can cause constipation like stress, not going when you have the urge, improper alignment (we love our squatty potty), plus other things like medications.
 You have to be a little scientist sometimes to find your root cause and how to fix it.

 Where do you stand on fiber?
 Do you believe you need fiber to go poo?
 Does you body prefer raw or cooked foods?
 Do you notice a difference when you eat insoluble vs soluble fibers?